isuttell/generator-js-browser-module/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+## Basic Usage

 ### Grunt

-generator-js-browser-module splits each Grunt plugin into it's own folder located in the `tasks` folder and each additional registered task in the `register` folder.
+Gruntfiles can become massive rather quickly.
+To combat this, generator-js-browser-module splits each Grunt task option into it's own file located in the `tasks` folder and each additional registered task in the `register` folder.
 Adding a new Grunt tasks is as simple as copying an existing config file, updating it, and saving in the save folder.
 Grunt will automatically read and process everything in the config folder.
 In addition to that, you do not need to manually load any tasks. [jit-grunt](https://www.npmjs.com/package/jit-grunt) lazy loads modules as needed.

 #### Default Task